olliem5/past/README.md

 * I don't recommend using this client as reference code for your own client, or to use it as a base for a client, due to most of the code being bad and outdated (as of 22/12/20).

 #### Going Forward
-* This client will not be updated very frequently, but I do plan to slowly rewrite most of the old & bad code (most of it), and add new features once that is done.
+* This client will not be updated very frequently, but I do plan to slowly rewrite most of the old & bad code, and add new features once that is done.

 #### Planned Features that might get done
 * Rewrite setting system w/ colour support & sub setting support